 There are lots of sea life to view at Sea World.
 There is a great penguin exhibit where you see a great variety of penguins.
 There is sea life tunnel where sharks and other sea life swim throughout the tunnel overhead.
 The tunnel provides plenty of Oohs and aahs.
 After one of the shows, there is a neat spot where the floor below is made of glass and right above is a glass ceiling both outfitted with plenty of sea life.
 Children love to run around and chase the fish in the floor.

 Be sure to bring your sunscreen, some cash, and a little patience and Sea World will offer a lifetime of family memories.
-For more great Orlando things to do be sure to visit our Orlando Activities pages.
+For more great theme park info, be sure to visit our theme park/water park page!

 The Ringling museum is a great day trip from Anna Maria Island into Sarasota.
 The museum is located right off Sarasota Bay just a short 30 minutes drive away.
 This is truly an amazing museum, and a must visit for art lovers!